FluffyMoses/BeReSo/README.md

 INSERT INTO bereso_user (user_name,user_pwhash,user_template) VALUES ('USERNAME','$2y$10$R46bmwUUxbnmiBE0S3JR4uKuQJA3sbP8aMz7Dgzovyp.f1g91nZuO','4');
 ```

-Make a folder with the name of the new created user id under the path $bereso['images'].<br>
+Create a folder with the name of the new created user id under the path $bereso['images'].<br>
 For example: images/3/ for the new user with the user id 3

 ### Clients